 Using a candle, I held the copper over the flame to age the copper and give it a nice patina.
 Metal transfers heat so you want to make sure you use something besides your fingers to hold the metal over the flame as it gets hot very quickly.
 The below picture is my #1 Son holding the metal so I could get a picture of this process.

-Because this metal tooling foil is sturdy, I didn’t glue it to the cardboard.
-Using my cardboard templates, I traced the pattern onto the chalkboard vinyl and did the same on some scrapbook decorative paper.
+Because this metal tooling foil is sturdy, I did not glue it to the cardboard.

 This chalkboard paper has adhesive on one side, so I just stuck each cut out piece to a piece of the cardboard.
 Using a white paint pen, I drew a simple design on them.